danichagas/Danichagas/README.md

 # Hi, my name is Danel!

-👨🏻‍💻 Back-End Java Developer
+👨🏻‍💻 Back-End Developer

 ## About
 I am Java Developer, in love with the tech area and passionate about solving problems.

 I have experiencie with the following technologies:
-- Java;
+- Java and Kotlin;
 - Spring Framework;
 - PostgreSQL, MySQL and MongoDB;
 - Rest APIs;